-A. Experiments setup
+A. Experimental Setup

-1) Datasets and Benchmarks: We evaluate the correctness and effectiveness of eDDNN using typical deep neural networks such as AlexNet [25], ResNet-50 [26] and ShuffleNet [27] on CIFAR-10 [28] and ImageNet-150K [29].
+1) Data Sets and Benchmarks: We evaluate the correctness and effectiveness of eDDNN using typical DNNs, such as AlexNet [24], ResNet-50 [25], and ShuffleNet [26] on CIFAR-10 [27] and ImageNet-150K [28].
 ImageNet-150K is the subset of ILSVRC ImageNet and contains 183K training images and 7.5K testing images belonging to the top 150 most popular object categories.
-To illustrate the improvements of our DecisionMaker allocation regarding the latency, the mobile energy, and resource utilization against some baseline methods, including two typical methods, Random allocation, and Distance-prior respectively.
+We illustrate the improvements of our DecisionMaker allocation regarding the latency, the mobile energy, and resource utilization against some baseline methods, including two typical methods: 1) Random allocation and 2) Distance-prior, respectively.
 Random allocation distributes DNN computations to the connected end devices randomly, and the Distance-prior method prefers to select nearby end devices for collaboration.
-We also compare the DecisionMaker with the two latest DRL-based allocation methods, including DRLoS[18] and DeepRM [23] to highlight the strengths and effectiveness.
-Last, we compare eDDNN with other non-collaborative DNN inference schemes, mobileonly and cloud-only, and existing collaborative inference methods such as Neurosurgeon [12], JointDNN [14], LCRS [16], and DeepAdapter [17] to demonstrate the improvements.
+We also compare the DecisionMaker with the two latest DRL-based allocation methods, including DRLoS [18] and DeepRM [23] to highlight the strengths and effectiveness.
+Finally, we compare eDDNN with other noncollaborative DNN inference schemes, mobileonly and cloud-only, and existing collaborative inference methods, such as Neurosurgeon [12], JointDNN [14], LCRS [16], and DeepAdapter [17] to demonstrate the improvements.